 Many conservation efforts fail because they don’t prioritize people.
 At BCP we take a holistic approach to understand the link between poverty, environmental degradation and climate change

 People living in rural areas of Zambia depend on forests for their survival.
 They cut down trees to make charcoal and clear land for agriculture.
 We understand that to protect one of the last great strongholds of forest and wildlife in Africa and tackle climate change, we need to invest in people and demonstrate the value of forest conservation.

-Our two project areas extend over 2 million hectares; about the size of the country of Cost Rica.
+Our two project areas extend over a million hectares; about the size of the country of Lebanon.
 Our field based extension model employs community staff in these Chiefdoms to catalyze behaviour change toward sustainable practises and forest protection.

 “When BCP explained the project of conserving forests, we thought that this project would not be a success.
 However, after sensitisation on the Lower Zambezi REDD+ Project and its benefits, we thought we should give them a chance.
 For us in Ndubulula we support BCP projects and we are seeing a lot of benefits and development.”

 - Headman Kantyatya from Ndubulula Village